Thobbe42/Jayson/README.md

 ### Features
 #### Tokenizer
 A (hopefully) fully JSON spec compliant tokenizer.
 Splits the JSON data into a token stream.
-Can not currently be used independantly of the parser, because I forgot to add that.
+Can not currently be used independently of the parser, because I forgot to add that.
 Might do that sometime else.

 #### Parser